-Core Pure (Y420) WW.
-MYRAINSG Contents Proof (a) Proof by induction is introduced for formulae for simple sequences, sums of series and powers of matrices.
-Proof (b) Proof by induction is used more generally, including to prove divisibility results Complex Numbers (a) Complex numbers and their basic arithmetic are introduced, including in modulus-argument form.
+Core Pure (Y410) Contents Proof by induction is introduced for formulae for simple sequences, sums of simple series and powers of matrices. ×.
+Proof Proof by induction is introduced for formulae for simple sequences, sums of simple series and powers of matrices.
+COM Complex numbers Complex numbers and their basic arithmetic are introduced, including in modulus-argument form.
 They are used to solve polynomial equations with real coefficients and to define loci on the Argand diagram.
-Complex Numbers (b) De Moivre's theorem is used to develop trigonometrical relationships.
-Roots of complex numbers are used to help to solve geometrical problems using an Argand diagram.
-Matrices and transformations (a) Matrix arithmetic is introduced and applied to linear transformations in 2-D, and some in 3-D. Inverses of matrices (which may be found using a calculator in the 3 $\times$ 3 case) are used to solve matrix equations and related to inverse transformations.
-Matrices and transformations (b) The determinant and inverse of a 3 $ imes$ 3 matrix are found without a calculator.
-Vectors and 3-D space (a) Scalar products are introduced, and used to form the equation of a plane.
+Matrices and transformations Matrix arithmetic is introduced and applied to linear transformations in 2-D, and some in 3-D. Inverses of matrices (which may be found using a calculator in the $3 \times 3$ case) are used to solve matrix equations and related to inverse transformations.
+Vectors and 3-D space Scalar products are introduced, and used to form the equation of a plane.
 How planes intersect in 3-D space is considered, and matrices are used to find the point(s) of intersection.
-Vectors and 3-D space (b) Vector equations of lines are studied; methods for finding angles and distances between points, lines and planes are developed.
-Algebra (a) Relationships between roots of and coefficients of polynomials are explored.
-Series (a) Standard formulae and the method of differences are used to calculate the sum of given series.
-Series (b) Partial fractions are used to sum series.
-Maclaurin series are used to approximate functions.
-Calculus (b) Integration techniques are extended to include improper integrals, volumes of revolution, mean values of functions and partial fractions.
-Inverse trigonometric functions are defined and used for integration.
+Algebra Relationships between roots of and coefficients of polynomials are explored.
+Series Standard formulae and the method of differences are used to calculate the sum of the given series.